-In this paper, we present the investigations of the solar concentrator that uses solar energy to generate heat of CP-0A type.
-The concentrator is stationary trough, and parabolic-cylindrical reflector has surface.
+In this paper, we present the investigations of the solar concentrator that uses solar energy to generate heat of CP-90A type.
+The concentrator is stationary trough, and has parabolic-cylindrical reflector surface.
 The concentrator length is assumed to be infinite meaning that side radiation losses are not studied.
 Its geometrical concentration depends on the concentrator aperture angle and type of energy production and is between 1.8 and 36.
-By using CATIA software, we investigate propagation of light rays inside the concentrator to reach the absorber surface.
-We found that light rays may hit absorber surface without reflection from the reflector, with one reflection from the reflector, with two reflections from the reflector, with three reflections from the reflector, and with more than three reflections from the reflector.
-We found that the highest percentage of aperture is that of the light rays that hit absorber with one reflection from reflector for the incident angles from 52° to 69.75°.
-For angles from around 22° to 52° , the highest percentage of aperture is that of the light rays that hit absorber with two reflections from the reflector with maximum value of around 78% for $\beta = 44^{\circ}$.
+By using CATIA software, we investigate propagation of solar rays inside the concentrator to reach the absorber surface.
+We found that solar rays may hit absorber surface without reflection from the reflector, with one reflection from the reflector, with two reflections from the reflector, with three reflectors.

-By using previuos results, we calculate efficiency of use of light rays at concentrator as a function of angles of incident of solar rays.
-Regarding the type of reflector surface, the highest efficiency is that of the light rays that hit reflector with aluminum foil.
-Regarding the angle of solar ray incidence, the highest efficiency is that for angles from 55^{0} to 69.75^{0} .
-This efficiency is up to 10%greater than that for angles of 22^{0} to 52^{0} .
+We found that the highest percentage of aperture is that of the solar rays that hit absorber with one reflection from reflector.
+By using previuos results, we calculate efficiency of use of solar rays at concentrator as a function of angles of incident of solar rays.
+Regarding the type of reflector surface, the highest efficiency is that of the solar rays that hit reflector with aluminum foil.